gerr135/ada_composition/mixins/Readme.md

 as straightforward.
 This demo shows multiple ways to compose a complex type inheriting functionality of multiple progenitors.

+1.
-First method shown is more akin "classic OOP" with one type serving as a specific ancestor and another one attached via encapsulation of its data into a record as an extra entry and adding glue code to reroute appropriate calls. **NOTE: only the primitives of the __"proper"__, that is direct, ancestor can be properly overridden.** Redispatching is tag-based and there is essentially one "main line of tag inheritance that is taken into account; that of the "proper ancestor".
-The encapsulated "extra" data is not counted for inheritance, as tag belongs to the recrd itself.
+First method shown is more akin "classic OOP" with one type serving as a specific ancestor and another one attached via encapsulation of its data into a record as an extra entry and adding glue code to reroute appropriate calls. **NOTE: only the primitives of the __"proper"__ (that is direct) ancestor can be properly overridden.** Redispatching is tag-based and there is essentially one "main line of tag inheritance that is taken into account; that of the "proper ancestor".
+The encapsulated "extra" data is not counted for inheritance, as tag belongs to the recrod itself.
+This can be overcome by using the class-wide methods starting at the interface level.
+Passing a class-wide parameter preserves the tag ans allows proper dispatching, as illsutrated in the code (see the class-wide method).

+2.
 Another method is to make use of generics - to pass a mixed-in type as a generic parameter.
 This allows to have proper inheritance even on the mixed-in type, with redispatching (casting to class-wide) methods calling a proper inherited primitive.
 Additionally generics can help